 There are several ways to encourage and assist your lawn in this preparation, and all of them can be done pretty easily by most homeowners.
 Putting in a little extra time and effort now will ensure a healthier and more beautiful lawn come spring, but if you don’t have the time you can always contact lawn care services.
 To get you landscape work easier, you might want to get professional-grade lawn mowers for sale.

 Keep the mower going, water flowing

 Your grass will continue to grow until late fall, so keep mowing until then.
 If grass is left too long, it could develop mold or fungus; if it’s cut too short, it will be stressed by cold weather, so it’s important to maintain the correct length.
 For the last few cuts of the season, lower the blade of your lawnmower to allow more sunlight to reach the crown of the grass and keep it from turning brown.
 Never trim off more than one-third of the length of the grass at any one time, and never cut it shorter than 2 to 2 1/2 inches in length.
+Hire lawn care services wilmington nc to professionally maintain your lawn for you.
 Continue watering your lawn if it needs to recover from drought or summer stress.
 A healthy lawn needs 1 inch of water per week, and the best time to water is in the morning.
 This will help the grass get stronger for the winter and dissolve any fertilizers that need to soak into the ground.
 Try to keep your lawn free of leaves and debris throughout the fall.
 Leaves left on the grass will get wet from dew and rain and form a covering that will block light and cause diseases, which can ultimately kill your grass.